hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

 Sawtooth supports both serial and parallel scheduling of transactions.
-The scheduler type is specified via a command line argument or as an option in the Validator's configuration file when the Validator process is started.
+The scheduler type is specified via a command line argument or as an option in the validator's configuration file when the validator process is started.
 Both schedulers result in the same deterministic results and are completely interchangeable.